TL;DR

 Choose staff augmentation if: the internal engineering team is strong but needs to scale headcount fast, the capacity gap is short-term, and the company can absorb contractors into existing workflows.

 Choose dedicated nearshore teams if: the company is building long-term engineering capacity, replacing an underperforming offshore vendor, or needs employee-grade engagement programs managed by a partner.
-For companies exploring how nearshore staffing compares across providers, that evaluation pairs well with this model-level decision.
+Buyers weighing this option should compare LatAm developer staffing companies side by side to evaluate retention programs, compliance depth, and total cost before committing.

 Key evaluation criteria

 Talent retention separates dedicated team partners from marketplaces.
 Look for coaching, physical offices, and community programs that keep engineers engaged beyond the paycheck.
-Howdy's 98% retention rate is a direct output of that kind of investment; marketplace providers rarely publish retention data because the numbers are less flattering.
+Howdy reports a 98% retention rate, a direct output of that kind of investment; marketplace providers rarely publish retention data because the numbers are less favorable.

 Time-zone overlap should be non-negotiable for synchronous engineering collaboration.
-All major LatAm markets (Mexico, Colombia, Brazil, Argentina, Peru, Chile) fall within US Eastern to Pacific time ranges.
+All major LatAm markets (Mexico, Colombia, Brazil, Argentina, Peru, Chile) fall within US Eastern to Pacific time-zone ranges, providing full or substantial workday overlap with US teams.

 Vetting depth determines talent quality.
 Structured frameworks that go beyond coding assessments, like Howdy's psychologist-led evaluations, tend to produce better long-term fit because they screen for communication style, work habits, and team compatibility alongside technical skill.